MineManiaUK/MMBattlegrounds/README.md

 # The timestamp in Unix millis until sudden death is scheduled to start (visual only sudden death must be started manually with /startsuddendeath)
 sudden-death-start:

-# The amount of time remaining in the sudden death length before teams are disbanded
+# The amount of time remaining in millis in the sudden death length before teams are disbanded
 sudden-death-team-disband-time: 900000

 # Amount of time in millis which sudden death boarder should shrink over